 mex1

 I took the shuttle from Phoenix for $55, and it dropped me off down the street from my casa, which is perfect.
-It takes me about four hours to drive door to door from my condo in Mesa.
+It takes me about four hours to drive door-to-door from my condo in Mesa.
 The shuttle leaves from West Phoenix and takes about the same time.
 The USA van takes you to the border, and you walk across, and the Mexican van is waiting.
 It works out perfectly!

 I keep my truck here as it is only $175 a year to insure and inexpensive to maintain.
 It is a 2003 F-150 I bought off the showroom floor, so I don’t want to let it go.
 Any major issues will be the end in the United States.
 My mechanic here is a tenth of the price, so it is a good place to try to keep it on the road.
 I only drive it around town, which should keep it going for a long time.

 I always have a couple of first stops to see local faces and grab some of my favorites when I come to town.
-The prices are about half of what I would pay in the United States or Canada which makes it take even better.

-I had my favorite chicken enchiladas with green sauce (pollo enchiladas verde).
+I had my favorite chicken enchiladas with green sauce (pollo enchiladas verde.

 Lower prices, oceanfront beers, playoff hockey, and everyone always has a great time!